xkbcommon/libxkbcommon/doc/user-configuration.md

 # User-configuration {#user-configuration}

-This page describes how to add a *custom* layout or option so that it will be parsed by libxkbcommon.
+This page describes how to add a *custom* keyboard layout or option so that it will be parsed by libxkbcommon.

 @note For an introduction to XKB and keymap components, please see “@ref xkb-intro ""”.

+@note For *distributing* keyboard layouts, see @ref packaging-keyboard-layouts "".

 @warning The below requires libxkbcommon as keymap compiler and **does not work in _X11_** sessions, because X servers have hard-coded paths.